developit/microbundle/README.md

 To ensure Microbundle does not process extraneous files, by default it only includes your entry point.
 If you want to include other files for compilation, such as ambient declarations, make sure to add either "[files](https://www.typescriptlang.org/tsconfig#files)" or "[include](https://www.typescriptlang.org/tsconfig#include)" into your `tsconfig.json`.

 If you're using TypeScript with CSS Modules, you will want to set `"include": ["node_modules/microbundle/index.d.ts"]` in your `tsconfig.json` to tell TypeScript how to handle your CSS Module imports.

+To ensure that your module's `.d.ts` type info is visible to other TypeScript projects that use [`moduleResolution: 'NodeNext'`](https://www.typescriptlang.org/docs/handbook/esm-node.html), add a [`types` key](https://www.typescriptlang.org/docs/handbook/esm-node.html#packagejson-exports-imports-and-self-referencing) to your `package.json`'s corresponding `exports` mapping.

 ### CSS and CSS Modules